SvetlanaMinakova/high_throughput_cnns/README.md

 We compare the throughput demonstrated by the CNNs mapped on the Jetson TX2 platform using: our proposed methodology and the best-known and state-of-the-art TensorRT DL framework for the Jetson TX2 edge platform.
 The experimental results shown that ~20% higher throughput is achieved, when the CNNs are mapped using our methodology.
-We note  that, while the proposed methodology is applicable for a wide range of CNNs and platforms, in the current tool implementation teh code generations is only supported for ARM-CL (ARM CPU) + TensoRT (GPU) DL frameworks and is only meant to be executed on NVIDIA Jetson platforms.
+We note  that, while the efficient mapping search, offered by the methodology, is applicable to a wide range of CNNs and platforms, the (real) code generation provided by this tool only supports ARM-CL (ARM CPU) + TensoRT (GPU) DL frameworks.
+Moreover, the code is only meant to be executed on NVIDIA Jetson platforms.

 ## requirements